TV Corvi: Discovery

 At 11 a.m. on May 25, 1932, Tombaugh noted the object on a photographic slide taken on March 23, 1931.
 He took 362 plates of the area between 1930 and 1944 looking for planets beyond Neptune.
 It was not visible on other slides and he suspected that it was a nova.
 He told his superior Carl Lampland but the discovery was not reported further.
 Variable star observer David Levy found out about the object while researching and writing Tombaugh's biography in 1988.
 He discovered a further nine outbursts after inspecting 260 photographic plates that spanned the next sixty years, and then set about watching the star.
 After almost 70 nights, he finally saw an outburst on March 23, 1990.
 He proposed naming the star Tombaugh's Star.

 Location

 TV Corvi is unusual in that it lies far from the galactic plane, unlike most other cataclysmic variables.
 In 1996, Howell and colleagues calculated it to lie 350 ± 250 parsecs distant from Earth.
+This is consistent with the value obtained by the Gaia spacecraft using stellar parallax, which is 320 ± 20 pc from Earth.